merklefruit/SaaS4Devs/README.md

 This is the kind of advantage you can only get if you've identified a customer and their problems before you started on the solution.
 Otherwise you'll build something generic.

+### Your Idea doesn't have to be earth-shattering (by [Pieter Levels](https://levels.io/))

+*Short excerpt from Pieter's book "MAKE book", explaining why you should start small and not focus on your long-term vision.
+You can find and buy his book [here](https://makebook.io/).*

+> [...]
+Your first idea does not have to be (and probably should not be) earth-shattering.
+> You start with something small.
+Don't think too big.
+Then slowly, you can get the big part by extrapolating, scaling your idea to a bigger market, from a niche market, and to a bigger more abstract idea (just like Uber went from a taxi hailing service to an autonomous car vision).

+> [...]
+You don't know what you're going to end up with.
+That's another point.
+You need constant feedback from your users in the market to see what people want and what people use and whatnot.
+You can't just think of that.
+You can't think big immediatly: you have to start small.

 *Sources: [good micro-saas-ideas](https://tylertringas.com/good-micro-saas-ideas/), [makebook#2](https://makebook.io/#2), [meat-grinder approach](https://tylertringas.com/business-ideas-meat-grinder/), [AskHN: looking for ideas](https://news.ycombinator.com/item?id=23290536), [find saas ideas](https://tomzaragoza.com/how-to-find-saas-ideas), [nugget](https://nugget.one/ideas), [first principles](https://fs.blog/2018/04/first-principles/)*

 <div align=center>